Legal Standard

 The Trend Toward More Discharges

-Since the 2022 DOJ guidance, courts are applying the standard more flexibly.
-The government now evaluates cases on merits rather than reflexively opposing.
+Since the 2022 DOJ guidance, courts are applying the undue hardship standard more flexibly than at any point in the last two decades.
+The government now evaluates each case on its merits rather than reflexively opposing every discharge petition.
 Success rates have increased significantly.

 The DOJ created an internal "attestation form" process where borrowers provide financial information that the government uses to decide whether to consent to discharge, negotiate partial discharge, or oppose.
 This is a major shift from the pre-2022 era when the government opposed virtually every student loan discharge case regardless of the borrower's circumstances.

 Do not assume discharge is impossible.
 The landscape has changed dramatically.
-Consult an attorney experienced in student loan adversary proceedings.
+If you are struggling with student loan debt, consult an attorney experienced in student loan adversary proceedings.
+Many legal aid organizations and law school clinics handle these cases at no cost.

 Last updated: March 2026.
 Not legal advice.